ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

     - Import all the `VRL` files
     - Select `export detections` and choose the location you want to save the files
     - Select `export events` and choose the location you want to save the files
-- Fathom App
+- Fathom Connect App
     - choose "export data"
-    - select the relevant files and import into the Fathom Desktop application
+    - select the relevant files and import into the Fathom Connect application
     - export all data types, and choose the location you want to save the files
 - `convert - Fathom (vdat) Export - VRL to CSV` Nodebook
     - this will use the `vdat.exe` executable to export from VRL/VDAT to CSV